 Summer College students live in the Residential College South, one of the newer residence halls on campus.
 The RC South is separated by gender into sectioned floors for Summer College, with undergraduate counselors residing on each floor to supervise residents.

 Students will be assigned to share a room with one other student unless they wish to pay the cost of a single room.
 Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces as well as games of football, soccer, and frisbee in the large adjoining green space.
 On evenings when there is live music in the Grove or on the Square, students may stroll up to take in the show or savor ice-cold snacks purchased from a local vendor.

 All Summer College students belong to smaller communities of fellow students, allowing them opportunities to get to know one another on a more individual basis.
-Community time activities combine social and educational opportunities and are facilitated by residential staff four nights per week.

 Meal plans are provided to all Summer College students.
 Additional meals are catered on a weekly basis in conjunction with our co-curricular events, and many students also choose to eat out on the weekends.

-The student recreational center, Student Health Center and other campus services are available to students while they are enrolled in Summer College programs.
+The student recreational center, student health center, and other campus services are available to students while they are enrolled in Summer College programs.

 Each session, students participate in planned Saturday and Sunday activities.
-Although most of these trips are included in the cost of the program, students are still required to sign up at least one week prior to the beginning of the event.
+Although most of these activities and trips are included in the cost of the program, students are still required to sign up at least one week prior to the beginning of the event.

 Going home for the weekend